- watercolour and gouache

 - 81.0 x 111.5 x 6.0 cm; sight 55.3 x 85.5 cm

 The label identifying the maker appears on the reverse of the thin timber backing board of the blind stretcher onto which the watercolour is stretched.
 The frame, though damaged, is most likely the original framing of the watercolour and as such represents a form of presentation of watercolours in the closing decades of the nineteenth century.
 The use of a wide gilded slip and a relatively narrow outer frame is closer to our expectation for the framing of these works.
 The company traded as Foord & Dickinson at Wardour St. from 1858 to 1899.1 As with a number of labels, the address on this one has been over-printed.
-Though the watercolour and the frame are now separated they have been re-assembled digitally for this publication.
+Though the watercolour and the frame are now separated they have been re-assembled digitally.

 1 Jacob Simon, The Art of the Picture Frame, National Portrait Gallery, London, 1996, p.
 134.